avaughn271/AdmixtureBayes/README.md

 **--burn_in_fraction** (optional) The fraction of samples to discard as a burn-in period.
 Default value is 0.5.

 **--thinning_rate** (optional) The thinning rate of the sample thinning step (which occurs after the burn-in step).
 Deafult value is 10.

+**--subnodes** (optional) A list of population labels, which should be a subset of all non-outgroup population labels.
+This can be specified if only a subset of the population labels should be analyzed.
+Plots generated using the output of this step will only used the populations given in this step.
+If not specified, all non-outgroup populations will be considered.

 **--slower** (optional) If this flag is used, then the necessary information to plot the top trees with branch estimates  will be computed.
 By default, this is not done as this can be a very slow process when the number of admixture events is large.